 I made a braided Nut Roll instead of a simple roll because I thought it might look prettier.
 So you can decide for yourself if you want to do that extra step!
 Either way, it’ll taste delicious!

 This easy nut roll recipe is super simple to make!

-The first step is to make the short pastry.
-You might know that I love to work with yeast doughs (this Nutella Swirl Pumpkin Bread and these Cheesy Pumpkin Dinner Rolls are proof!) but it takes time and sometimes when you’re under pressure because of the Holidays something with yeast might not be the right thing to bake.
+The first step is to make a short pastry.
+You might know that I love to work with yeast doughs but it takes time and sometimes when you’re under pressure because of the Holidays something with yeast might not be the right thing to bake.
 This short pastry nut roll is perfect for these days!

 You only need about 20 minutes to make the short pastry and the filling.
 You could even make the roll one day in advance and it will taste delicious.
 I love to have a slice with a cup of hot chocolate – perfect for dipping!